maschmi/maschmi.github.io/_posts/2025-08-31-rottenOnion.md

 Another issue is, for your ORM to be able to load the collection lazily the comments need to know their parent.
 They need to hold a reference to a post.
 In the domain model, one will now have a bi-directional relation.
-No matter if was wanted, needed or should not be there.
+No matter if it was wanted, needed or should not be there.

 In this simple case, one could try to make a decision and think about the probability the post is ever needed without comments.
 If this probability is low, one can use eager loading and tell the ORM to fetch this collection always.